cwverhey/COVID-19/README.md

 ## [SARS-CoV-2 variants NL](SARS-CoV-2_variantsNL)

-Analysis that derives the number of confirmed SARS-CoV-2 cases per variant, based on overall confirmed cases and per-variant data from the RIVM study samples.
+Analysis that derives the number of confirmed SARS-CoV-2 cases in the Netherlands per variant, based on overall confirmed cases and per-variant data from the RIVM study samples.
 Displayed in an R Shiny app.
 Updated weekly.

 See it live: https://cwverhey.shinyapps.io/SARS-CoV-2_variantsNL/